actualbudget/actual/docs/contributing/project-details/index.md

 ### Desktop Electron

-This is the source code for the Desktop application, in it's current state it is not configured to work with the self hosted version of Actual Budget, however the source code is available for this to be completed.
+This is the source code for the Desktop application, in its current state it is not configured to work with the self hosted version of Actual Budget, however the source code is available for this to be completed.

 ### Loot Core